 Make sure you check out our buyer’s guide at the end of this article to help narrow down the WiFi speaker that’s right for you.
 In addition, we have included an FAQ section compiled from common questions asked on the web.

-What is are WiFi Speakers?
+What are WiFi Speakers?

-A WiFi speaker is a wireless speaker which can connect to your home WiFi network.
+A WiFi speaker is a wireless speaker that can connect to your home WiFi network.
 Streaming over WiFi is far superior to Bluetooth in terms of audio quality and signal strength.
 With WiFi, as long as your device and WiFi speaker are on the same network, there is no issue with range or dropout.
 The audio quality is significantly better than Bluetooth as there is less compression and latency.

 Connecting your WiFi speaker to your TV over your home network is also far better than any Bluetooth connection.
 There are no lip-sync issues and again, the sound quality is vastly superior.

 One of the main reasons people purchase WiFi speakers is so they can pair this with their smart home devices, such as Alexa.

 Alexa is a voice command AI (artificial intelligence) that can be used to play music, movies, switch between apps, make calls or write texts, order products from Amazon and so much more.
 The technology was developed by Amazon and continues to grow and evolve every day.

 Incorporating Alexa into your home essentially allows you to have a 24-hour online assistant who you can summon at any time to perform a task for you.
 Currently, Alexa can perform over 50,000 skills or tasks with more constantly added each day.
 Because an Alexa device is connected to the internet via your WiFi network, Amazon can regularly perform firmware updates that allow Alexa to constantly evolve and keep up to date.

 Alexa is not the only kid on the block – there is also Google Assistant and Siri from Apple.
 All 3 work in a very similar manner, offering many of the same features.